cedricwhitney/NUP-annotator/README.md

      export LABEL_STUDIO_API_KEY=your_key_here
      ```

-3. When prompted, type 'y' to share your annotations with other annotators
+4. When prompted, type 'y' to share your annotations with other annotators

 Your annotations will be:
 - Saved in `annotator_exports/[your_git_username]_annotations.json`
 - Automatically shared with other annotators via GitHub
 - Preserved with full history of all your exports

-To get updates from other annotators:
+To get updates from other annotators at any time:
 ```bash
 git pull origin main
 ```

+**Note**: Always pull the latest changes before exporting to ensure your local repository is up to date with other annotators' work.

 ## Project Structure